ralphv/dijkstra/README.md

 ### The entry points

-* `appPrim.ts` creates a predetermined graph and generates the minimum spanning graph and then traverses several use cases with the shortest path
+* `appPrim.ts` creates a predetermined graph and generates the minimum spanning graph and then traverses several use cases with the shortest path.
 * `appPrimLoad.ts` This variant loads `./sample-graphs/graph1.json` as the input graph.
 You can load other samples as well.
 * `appPrimRandom.ts` This variant generates a random input graph.